Title of Collection

 Scope and Content Note

-This is a biography, Funeral Sermons, Research, and Pictures of and taken by Harold Kennamer.
+These papers include a biography, funeral sermons, research, and pictures of and taken by Harold Kennamer.

 Carrise Berryhill, William E. Young, Dun Kennnemar Young

 The collection is organized into 23 folders housed in one box.

 Kennamer (Personal) Restoration